JunglistMNSQ/rfm/README.rst

 2. Install Redis from there https://redis.io/.

-3. Install Django and Start a new project, config a backend use the Postgres credentials like this
+3. Install Django and start a new project, config a backend use the Postgres credentials like this
 ::

     DATABASES = {